moduware/polymorph-components/INFO.md

 # Polymorph Components Guide - Polymer 3.0

+UPDATE As of DEC.
+05, 2018:
+We are currently in the process of updating Morph Components to use lit-element as its base class.
+Most of the Morph Copmponents already have this new lit-element version and are found in the 'lit' branch and some are already merge in 'master' at same time we updated the version used in the npm registry.

 This getting started guide is for out Morph Components recently updated to `Polymer 3.0`

 - The `Polymer 3.0` version resides in the `polymer3` branch until merge to our `master` branch